 From the user's point of view it is necessary to discuss how to create and destroy objects; what is an object reference; how to call an object's methods or access its data; and how to pass objects to functions.
 From the programmer's point of view it is necessary to discuss how to define a class.
-We'll give a general overview first before plunging into details.
+Before we plunge into these details, a general overview of objects in hoc will be useful.